Chart Color Schemes

 Infrastructure

-Blue Haven - San Remo has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally
+Blue Haven - San Remo has moderate levels of nearby infrastructure activity, ranking in the 40thth percentile nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch identified 13 projects likely impacting the region.
-Key projects include Lake Munmorah Shopping Centre Expansion, Colongra Sporting Complex, Waratah Super Battery, and Lake Haven Centre Redevelopment.
-The following list details those most relevant:.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified 13 projects that may impact the area.
+Notable ones include Lake Munmorah Shopping Centre Expansion, Colongra Sporting Complex, Waratah Super Battery, and Lake Haven Centre Redevelopment, with the following list detailing those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.